rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 return character
 ```

-Add the new events to the TalkingCharacter's Event Graph:
+Add the new events to the TalkingCharacter's Event Graph (pay attention to the overlapping events as they must be related to the sphere, not the capsule of the character):

 ![Overlap](SimpleDialogueSystem_Data/Overlap.PNG?raw=true "Overlap")

+'Speak' is a custom event:

 ![Speak](SimpleDialogueSystem_Data/Speak.PNG?raw=true "Speak")